codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/making-software/mobile-strategy.md

 ### 2. Stimulate the market

 Make your data and application programming interfaces (API) available to third parties.
 This will stimulate the market if there is real demand for native apps.
+For example, 2014 Code for America fellows [worked with the City of Chattanooga](https://www.youtube.com/watch?v=dBAf2kwLx4k&index=38&list=PL65XgbSILalWFStqV0z0N9pvftstJ8AAh) to release their data in a way that enabled third party devlopers to build a transit app.
+Other companies, [Trailhead Labs](http://www.trailheadlabs.com/) leverage park data to build applications that help residents explore the outdoors.

 ### 3. Allow exceptions, where they make sense

 In some cases, it might make sense to deliver a native app.
 Developing a native app might make sense when:

- - the main web service is already responsive;
- - there is an identified user need that can only be met with a native app;
+ - the primary user need cannot be met through a website-based solution alone;
- - there are no native apps that meet that identified user need;
+ - there are no existing third party native apps that meet the identified user need;
  - the main service is accompanied by open data and an API;
  - meeting the user need justifies the lifetime cost of the native app.

 For example, transportation-related information and services are good to be provided as mobile apps.
 This is because users are trying to perform a specific task in a time-constrained environment.
-While it providing maps and timetables with real-time information about public transit on the city's website is helpful, transit-specific apps provide a better user experience for transit riders.
+While providing maps and timetables with real-time information about public transit on the city's website is helpful, transit-specific apps provide a better user experience for transit riders.

 ## Justify and build support for this position

 ### 1. Mobile access cannot be ignored

-People should be able to use digital services wherever they are, on the device of their choosing: see our principles [design for people's needs](/governments/principles/#needs) and [make it easy for everyone to participate](/governments/principles/#everyone)).
+People should be able to use digital services wherever they are, on the device of their choosing: see our principles [design for people's needs](/governments/principles/#needs) and [make it easy for everyone to participate](/governments/principles/#everyone).

  - At the beginning of 2015, 64% of Americans own smartphones.
 These mobile devices are widely used for important life activities.
  - Smartphones are often the only or main way some Americans get online.
 10% of Americans own smartphones but do not have broadband at home, and 15% own a smartphone with only limited other ways to get online.
- - Low-income, low educational attainment levels, younger adults and non-whites are also more likely to rely on smartphones to et online.
+ - Low-income, low educational attainment levels, younger adults and non-whites are also more likely to rely on smartphones to get online.

 ### 2. It costs less